Best Flexi Cap Mutual Funds in 2026: The Indicative Shortlist (And the Size Problem)

 Last reviewed: May 2026 — funds change, criteria don't

-Quick answer: Flexi cap funds investors most commonly hold include Parag Parikh Flexi Cap, HDFC Flexi Cap, Quant Flexi Cap (under regulatory cloud), and Aditya Birla Flexi Cap.
-The size-AUM-vs-performance tension is real for the largest funds.
-Selection criteria below matter more than the shortlist.
+Quick answer: Commonly held flexi cap funds include Parag Parikh Flexi Cap, HDFC Flexi Cap, Quant Flexi Cap, and Aditya Birla Sun Life Flexi Cap.
+Treat this as an indicative shortlist, not a recommendation.
+The selection criteria matter more than the names.

 What Flexi Cap Actually Means